HappyFrowl/documentation/Linux/StorageManagement.md

     * `swapon

-## Partition management
+## Disk, partition, and filesystem management

+### Introduction and overview
-### The storage structure is governed by **three** main layers:
+* The storage structure is governed by **three** main layers:
     * **Partition table** (GPT/MBT)
         * AKA disklabel or label
         * This defines how a disk is partitioned
         * it is the same for the whole disk
         * Examples: MBR (old, limited to 2TB) and GPT (modern, supports larger disks and more partitions).
         * Created using `parted mklabel`.
 See below

 * **Partition**
     * Section of the storage drive that logically acts as a separate drive
     * **Partition types**
-        * Primary   - contain one file system or logical drive.
+        * Primary   - contain one filesystem or logical drive.
 Sometimes called a Volume.
             * Boot partition and swap space are normally created in the primary partition
-        * Extended  - contains several file systems which are referrred to as logical drives
+        * Extended  - contains several filesystems which are referrred to as logical drives
         * Logical   - partitioned and allocated as an independent unit and functions as a seperate drive

-* **File system**
+* **Filesystem**
     * A data structure used by an OS to store, retrieve, organize,  and manage files and riectories on storage devices
-    * Common file systems
+    * Common filesystems
         * ext2/3/4
             * Native Linux
         * XFS
-            * high-performance journalisting file system
+            * high-performance journalisting filesystem
             * fast recovery
             * handles large files very well
         * BTRFS
             * supports huge volumes, 16 exabytes
-    * Other file systems
+    * Other filesystems
         * ZFS
             * Comparable to btrfs, but not supported by the Linux Kernel, only through fuse
             * see VFS